-For those who do choose to pursue gender-affirming interventions (and for their partners), it’s important to have access to information about how those changes impact pleasure, sexual functioning, sexual health, and risk of STI transmission.
+For those who are able to and choose to pursue gender-affirming interventions (and for their partners), it’s important to have access to information about how those changes impact pleasure, sexual functioning, sexual health, and risk of STI transmission.

 As mentioned before, there’s no gender or sexual identity that automatically places someone at more of a risk for STI infections.
 It’s the sexual behaviors someone engages in — not how they identify — that make them more or less at risk.

 Each person is responsible for doing their part to understand their most appropriate forms of protection for their body.
 This only leads to safer and more fun sex for them and their partner(s).